Ideal Analytic sets: Trees and ideals

 \begin{definition} A tree $T\in\textrm{Tree}_\omega$ is called \textit{Miller} if

 A tree $T\in\textrm{Tree}_\omega$ is called \textit{Laver} if

 \end{definition}

 Clearly, all Mathias trees are both Miller and Laver.
-This remark together with proof of \Cref{mathias_trees} and earlier remarks give us \begin{corollary} The family of all trees containing a Miller tree is $\analytic$-complete.
+Hence, repeating the argumentation used for Mathias trees, in the proof of \Cref{mathias_trees} we can put the family of all trees containing a Miller (or Laver) tree in place of $\mathcal{I}_M^+$ (since $\varphi[\textrm{IF}_\omega]\subseteq\mathcal{I}_M^+$ and $\varphi^{-1}[\textrm{IF}_\omega]=\textrm{IF}_\omega$, the preimage of any Miller tree which is not Mathias via $\varphi$ is empty).
+This will give us \begin{corollary} \begin{enumerate} \item The family of all trees containing a Miller tree is $\analytic$-complete. \item The family of all trees containing a Laver tree is $\analytic$-complete. \end{enumerate} \end{corollary}